 If you have diabetes it is advisable to have yearly foot screening as diabetes can adversely affect the blood circulation as well as the nervous system.
 Screening involves checking of the blood flow and sensation in the feet.

 The podiatrist will also check for any lesions such as corns & callus which left untreated may lead to ulcers or pressure sores.
-Regular treatment can prevent this, together with treating the cause of the overloading with custom made orthotics or total contact insoles.
+Regular debridement can prevent this, together with managing the cause of the overloading with custom made orthotics or total contact insoles.

-During the screening appointment any lesions found will be appropriately treated.
-If you are found to be ‘high risk’ i.e. have circulatory problems or diminished sensation the podiatrist may ask you to return for more frequent check ups or treatments.
+During the screening appointment any lesions found will be appropriately dealt with.
+If you are found to be ‘high risk’ i.e. have circulatory problems or diminished sensation the podiatrist may ask you to return for more frequent check ups.
 Screening is for patients of all ages and should not be restricted to the elderly.

 Prevention is better than cure and foot screening has been shown to significantly reduce the number of amputations in diabetics.